What Does Google Search Algorithms Do For SEO Marketing?

 Type your target keyword or keywords into the Ubersuggest tool, and look at the formats of articles and pages that come up to get an idea of what kind of user interface your piece can have.
 Since Google thinks the top-ranked links have a decent experience, it’s usually a good idea to arrange the content similar to what appears.

 If you structure your content or a part of it with FAQs (and use FAQ markup), it’ll be more likely to appear as a Featured Snippet at the top of search results.
-Not to mention, responding to your customers’ most popular questions is a good way to eliminate objections and concerns that could cause a conversion to be delayed.
+Not to mention, responding to your customers’ most popular questions is an excellent way to eliminate objections and concerns that could cause a conversion to be delayed.

 To do so, you can use the data you’ve gathered when researching your customers’ pain points, Google’s “People Often Ask” segment and any frequently asked questions your sales team gets about your product.